J. C. Higgins

 From 1908 until 1962, Sears, Roebuck & Company sold a wide variety of sporting goods and recreational equipment, including bicycles, golf clubs, rifles, shotguns, and revolvers under the brand name "J. C. Higgins."
 These products were well made and were popular with the company's historical core of rural and working-class consumers.

 Like many other Sears products, the Sears firearms were originally made by major firearm manufacturers.
 The Model 20 was produced by High Standard Arms, as was the Model 88 revolver.

 The J.C.
 Higgins brand for Sears sporting goods was replaced with the Ted Williams brand.
 Many of the more durable J.C.
 Higgins products are still available as second hand items.

 The brand name, J. C. Higgins, was based on a real person, John Higgins who was a Sears employee.
 He moved from his birth country of Ireland to the United States in his late teens and began working for Sears in 1898.
 He spent his entire working career with Sears and was Vice President for the company for a period of time.
 He was actually born with no middle name but the Sears Co. presented the idea of labeling their sporting good line with his name and saw it more presentable labeling the brand as J.C.
 Higgins.
 He worked with the company until his retirement as head bookkeeper in 1930.
 Higgins died in 1950.
 His expertise in sporting goods or sports is unknown.

 Models

 List of J.C.
 Higgins Firearms:

 J.C.
 Higgins Model 101.1, a break-action single barrel shotgun made by Savage, Model 94.

 J.C.
 Higgins Model 101.7, a break-action double-barrel shotgun made by Stevens a division of Savage, a duplicate of the Model 311.

 J.C.
+Higgins Model 101.16, a single shot or semi-automatic tube fed .22 S/L/LR.
+Nicknamed the “click-clack” because of the sound it made as the bolt moved back and forth when shooting automatic.
+This rifle was manufactured by Savage Model 6A, Springfield Model 87, Ranger Model 110 in the early 1960’s.

+J.C.
 Higgins Model 101.24, a bolt-action .22 LR made by Savage, Model 15-120.